wellspringcp/wellspring/15-torts-and-coordination/15-05-tenancy-health-and-safety.md

 - Harms and hazards caused by the tenant's manipulation or use of the natures to cause it to yield the harmful result, if it would otherwise not have yielded the harmful result in its plain, unmolested state (e.g., oil spill, natural gas, etc).
   - Such harms and hazards caused by the tenant's manipulation or use shall in fact form the basis of liability for the tenant in tort.
      - Tenants seeking to do engage in potentially harmful manipulations or uses should procure agreement from their landlord in writing.

+### Finding options and settling the dispute:

+The landlord may also propose methods for ameliorating the harm which shall be subjected to the same good faith criteria.
+Should both sides of the advocacy not be able to come to an agreement over which method(s) shall be deployed, a legislatively defined process shall be used to settle the dispute and guide the jury to arrive at the final decision on behalf of the litigants.

 ### Declaratory relief: Nature still reigns over humankind: